GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 typically have an option to activate it somewhere in the settings.
 On macOS&nbsp;X, it's in the system preference's *General* section and called *Appearance*, and on Windows&nbsp;10, it's in the *Colors* section and called *Choose your color*.
-For Android&nbsp;Q, you can find it under *Display* as a *Dark Theme* toggle switch.
+For Android&nbsp;Q, you can find it under *Display* as a *Dark Theme* toggle switch, and on iOS&nbsp;13, you can change the appearance in the *Display &amp; Brightnesss* section of the settings.

 <figure>
   <div style="overflow-x: auto; padding-left:1rem;">